Vub Upgrades - Offline to Online

 Tracking Training Data Through to Conform

-If Training Data was used to generate a vub during the offline edit, it’s essential to reference that Training Data in the picture-locked .aaf.
-This ensures that during the conform stage, the online editor or conform operator receives the corresponding high-resolution Training Data alongside the final source file.
+If Training Data was used to generate a vub during the offline edit, it’s essential to reference that Training Data in the picture-locked .aaf and then use it in the vub upgrade.
+This ensures that during the conform stage, the online editor or conform operator receives the corresponding high-resolution Training Data alongside the final source file and they select it when creating the upgraded vub.

-This is important because if the conform process does not include the original Training Data, the online render may not match the offline preview, resulting in a drop in visual fidelity or discrepancies in the vub.
+This is important because if the conform process and vub upgrade do not include the original Training Data, the online render may not match the offline preview, resulting in a drop in visual fidelity or discrepancies in the vub.

 By flagging Training Data at picture lock, you ensure continuity between offline and online and preserve the quality of the final vub.